pcafrica/advanced_programming_2023-2024/lectures/11/11-py_classes_modules.md

 ---

-# The `from ... import ...` Statement
+# The `from... import...` Statement

-You can selectively import variables from a module using the `from ... import ...` statement.
+You can selectively import variables from a module using the `from... import...` statement.
 However, it's generally advised to use the `import` statement to avoid potential name clashes and enhance readability.

 ```python
 from math import sqrt